quartzdesk/quartzdesk-executor/README.md

 # Installation

 **QE is a Spring-based web application that can be deployed to any Java servlet container or application server**.
 At this time we only provide installation instructions for Apache Tomcat.
-For details, please refer to the [INSTALLATION.md](INSTALLATION.md) document.
+For details, please refer to [INSTALLATION.md](INSTALLATION.md).

 # Forking